GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/themed-omnibox/index.md

 {% include 'content/lighthouse-pwa/scoring.njk' %}

-## Recommendations

-To ensure that the address bar is always themed to your colors:
+## How to set a theme color for the address bar

 1. Add a `theme-color` meta tag to the HTML of every page you want to brand.
 2. Add the `theme_color` property to your Web App Manifest.